 Handpicked Related Content: 5 Simple Steps to Improve Applicant Communications

-Make sure your application process is easy and mobile-friendly.
-Allow applicants the ability to apply 24 hours a day.
 And don’t let the length of your application deter candidates.
 If your application takes more than 10 minutes to complete, reduce its length.
 Then consider using other pre-screening methods such as one-way video interviewing to help you quickly gain insights into candidates.
-Additional pre-screening methods provide you with an understanding of your candidates that you just can’t get from an application.
-A short application combined with a quick phone or video screening can create a hiring process that saves time for both candidates and hiring managers.
+Additional pre-screening methods give you an understanding of your candidates that you just can’t get from an application or even a telephone screening.

 Hourly job seekers are looking to get employed quickly.
 The faster you can make the application and hiring process, the better.

 Once you’ve hired great employees, treat them well.
 Make them want to keep working for you and your organization.
 Companies with a positive employer brand with a reputation for being an excellent workplace will always have many candidates to choose from.
 Showing employees respect and appreciation, communicating with them clearly and often, providing them with the tools needed to do an excellent job, and helping them maximize their potential will foster goodwill and loyalty.